What Is The Difference Between A Face Wash And Face Cleanser?

 Image: Shutterstock

 Throughout the day, our face comes in contact with several pollutants that stick to the surface of the skin and make it appear dull.
 These specs of dirt are not water-soluble and cannot be removed with the liquid alone.
 Cleansers are a great way to tackle this issue.
-They help remove dirt and dust particles, making your skin fresh and bright.
+You can even try double cleansing to remove deep-rooted dirt and dust particles, making your skin fresh and bright.

 • Keeps Acne At Bay